 |Also Worth Reading: 7 Shoes Similar to Oofos: Recovery Slide Sandals

 How to Stop Flip Flops from Rubbing Between Toes

-So besides breaking in your flip-flops what else can you do to stop your thong sandals hurting your toes?
-Of course, you will improve your chances of success immensely if you buy soft flip-flops to begin with.
-Avoid the ahrd plastic ones and make sure the flip-flop has fabric between the toes.
+So besides breaking in your flip-flops what else can you do to stop your thong sandals from hurting your toes?
+Of course. you will improve your chances of success immensely if you buy soft flip-flops, to begin with.
+Avoid the hard plastic ones and make sure the flip-flop has fabric between the toes.

 1. Try Using Dr. Scholl’s Moleskin Plus Padding Roll

 This works by placing a thin layer of padding between your toes and the flip flop’s thong. which can help to reduce friction between the two surfaces.
 It can be cut to size. and it comes with adhesive so you can stick it.

 There are quite a few people very pleased with this solution and it is one of the more popular ways to stop your toes hurting when wearing thong sandals.
 It actually feels very soft and even better it comes in a color that matches your skin so no one notices you are using padding.

 |Also Worth Reading: Shoes Like Crocs: Discover Croc Like Shoes From Other Brands

 Most cheaper varieties of flip-flops are very flat in nature and provide very little to no support whatsoever.
 So if something is just a little bit off with your new thong sandals all of the pressure generated when you walk will be directed to that one small strand between your toes.

 This will cause the inside of your toes to rub against it and that’s not good.
 So a good way to avoid all that is to buy flip-flops with arch support.